atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ## Context

-The PHOTON token is specified in the AtomOne Constitution Article 3 Section 5:
+The PHOTON token is specified in the [AtomOne Constitution Article 3 Section 5]:

 > ### Section 5: The PHOTON Token
 >